 - Category 3: Planning, Implementation and Evaluation of Treatment (About 33%) – Covers treatment planning elements such as evaluation, prioritizing treatment, developing goals, determining treatment details, prognosis, communicating recommendations and broad treatment procedures and principles.
 Also covers treatment evaluation concepts, including monitoring progress of treatment and post-treatment recommendations.
 This section also assesses knowledge on elements of treatment, including fluency, speech sound production, expressive and receptive language, resonance, voice and motor speech, cognition impairments, social aspect of communication, alternative and augmentative treatment, aural and hearing rehab, along with feeding and swallowing.

 Calculating Your Passing Score

 The score needed to pass each exam varies by association, institution and state.
 These entities set their own passing score thresholds.

-Praxis II Speech-Language Pathology Study Guide
+Praxis Speech-Language Pathology Study Guide

 Mometrix Academy is a completely free resource provided by Mometrix Test Preparation.
-If you find benefit from our efforts here, check out our premium quality Praxis II Speech-Language Pathology (5331) study guide to take your studying to the next level.
-Just click the Praxis II Speech-Language Pathology (5331) study guide link below.
+If you find benefit from our efforts here, check out our premium quality Praxis Speech-Language Pathology (5331) study guide to take your studying to the next level.
+Just click the Praxis Speech-Language Pathology (5331) study guide link below.
 Your purchase also helps us make even more great, free content for test-takers.